Rank two jump loci for solvmanifolds and Lie algebras: Introduction and statement of results

 This extends the computation done in \cite{MPPS} for nilmanifolds, by replacing Nomizu's model \cite{N} of such a manifold with a model found by Kasuya \cite{K1} for an arbitrary solvmanifold.
 As explained in \cite{R}, lattices in solvable Lie groups are much more complicated than those in nilpotent Lie groups.
 Nevertheless, Theorem \ref{thm:intro1} makes things work well.
 Note that the first assumption from Theorem \ref{thm:intro1} (on rank one resonance) also appears in Theorem $1$ from \cite{DPS14}: it is equivalent to the fact that all completed Alexander invariants of $M$ are finite-dimensional, for an arbitrary compact manifold $M$ modeled by $A$.
 To check it for solvmanifolds, we prove in Theorem \ref{thm:charpoly} a result of independent interest: each rank one characteristic variety $\VV^i_1(M)$ is finite, when $M$ is the classifying space of a virtually polycyclic group.

-Next, we recall that Nomizu's model for the nilmanifold $M=S/\G$ is the Chevalley--Eilenberg cochain $\cdga$, $\CC^{\hdot}(\ss \otimes \C)$, of the nilpotent Lie algebra $\ss \otimes \C$.
+Next, we recall that Nomizu's model for the nilmanifold $M=S/\G$ is the Chevalley--Eilenberg cochain $\cdga$, $\CC^{\hdot}(\ss \otimes \C)$, of the nilpotent Lie algebra $\ss \otimes \C$, where $\ss$ is the Lie algebra of $S$.
 In Section \ref{sec:lie}, we apply Theorem \ref{thm:intro1} to another large class of examples: cochain $\cdga$'s of arbitrary finite-dimensional Lie algebras.
 Denoting by $H^\hdot (\h)$ untwisted Lie algebra cohomology, we obtain in Theorem \ref{thm:jumplie} the following complete description of embedded germs at $0$ of rank two algebraic Green--Lazarsfeld loci, for this class.

 \begin{theorem}[Theorem \ref{thm:jumplie}] Let $\h$ be a finite-dimensional complex Lie algebra and let $\theta\colon \sl_2 \to \gl(V)$ be a finite-dimensional Lie representation with $V\ne 0$.
 Then $\F (\CC^\hdot \h, \sl_2)_{(0)}$ is equal to $\{ 0\}$ when $H^1 (\h)=0$, and otherwise is isomorphic to $\cone (\PP(H^1(\h))\times \PP(\sl_2))_{(0)}$.
 In the first case, $\RR^i_1( \CC^\hdot \h, \theta)_{(0)}$ is empty or equal to $\{ 0\}$, depending on whether $H^i (\h)$ vanishes or not.
 In the second case, the embedded germs of depth $1$ resonance varieties are given by